Abaiara: Religion

 The first non-indigenous religious event took place when Father José Antônio de Araújo erected the first church which later became the central point in the city.
 With the growth of the city and the natural degradation of the first church, it became obvious that a new church was necessary.
 This second was built next to the first one (to avoid hurting the feelings of the population).
 The second church was dedicated to the Immaculate Heart of Mary and was made possible due to the actions of José Júlio Sampaio.
 However, the official saint remained Sacred Heart of Jesus.

+Geography

 Climate

-The climate is warm tropical and semi-arid with rainfall of 669 millimeters and concentrated rains between January and April.
-The average temperature is between 30 °C and 18 °C.
+The climate is tropical hot semi-arid with relatively high rainfall of 1,256 millimetres, with precipitation concentrated between January and April.
+Average temperatures range between 24 and 26 °C.

+Hydrography and water resources

+The main water sources are the Rompe Gibão stream and the Sabonete, São Pedro, and Jitirama streams.

+Relief and soils

+The main elevations are the São Felipe Mountains, the Mãozinha Mountains, and the Araripe Mountains.

+Vegetation

+Most of the territory is covered by thorny deciduous forest (caatinga woodland), while higher areas in the southwestern part of the municipality contain tropical semi-deciduous rainforest (dry forest).

+Economy

+The economy of the municipality of Abaiara is based on family farming, agriculture, livestock farming, and local commerce.